 My Stay Home If You Are Sick Act creates a made-in-Ontario framework for providing paid sick leave to all Ontario workers, during the COVID-19 pandemic and beyond.

 This bill will

-- give employees in provincially regulated workplaces the right to at least 10 days of personal emergency leave (PEL) each year, 7 of which must be paid
+- give employees in provincially regulated workplaces the right to 10 annual employer-paid days of personal emergency leave

 - provide an additional 14 days of paid leave during an infectious disease emergency